 KCOM only accepts students who are US citizens or permanent residents.

-To be considered for admission to SOMA applicants typically complete four years of undergraduate work culminating in a bachelor's degree.
-Osteopathic medical schools require one year each of biological sciences, physics, general chemistry, organic chemistry, and six semester hours of English.
+To be considered for admission to one of the many osteopathic medical schools, applicants typically complete four years of undergraduate work culminating in a bachelor’s degree.
+Osteopathic medical schools require one year lecture and lab each of biological sciences, physics, general chemistry, organic chemistry, and six semester hours of English.

 Applicants are required to take the Medical College Admissions Test (MCAT).
 The MCAT examines knowledge and skill in areas such as biology, math, reading, and problem-solving.
 A pre-medical advisor can assist applicants in scheduling and preparing for this examination.